Who Needs to File a Connecticut State Return?

-You must file a Connecticut (CT) state income tax return if any of the following is true for the 2016 tax year.
-If none apply, you do not need to file a 2016 CT return.
+You must file a Connecticut (CT) state income tax return if any of the following is true for the 2020 tax year.
+The filing deadline for your 2020 CT tax return has been extended to May 17, 2021.
+If none apply, you do not need to file a 2020 CT return.
 For more information about filing your CT state return, visit the Yale Tax Office website.

 - you had CT income tax withheld, or